 In 2018, 8 out of 10 U.S. adults aged 18 to 49 had a Facebook account, with 3 in 4 logging on everyday.
 For sales professionals, those folks are a great opportunity to generate leads for your business.

 If you aren’t on Facebook, or you’ve tried it and haven’t seen results, I’ve got 9 good reasons to give Facebook another look.
 Here are 9 ways you can make your Facebook presence your go-to lead generation powerhouse.

-1. Leverage a Personal Profile
+1. Leverage Your Personal Profile

 The Lists feature lets you add clients, prospects, or colleagues as Facebook Friends and assign them to a custom lead generation list you create.
-You can share marketing posts only with this group, exclude this group from your personal Facebook use by tweaking the privacy settings, and see a News Feed filtered to only show activity for this lead generation list.
+You can share marketing posts only with this group, exclude this group from your personal Facebook use by tweaking your privacy settings, and see a News Feed filtered to only show activity for this lead generation list.

 What, you may ask, do you do with this list once you’ve set it up?
 The answer is to engage with your prospects.
 Click, like, share, and comment in a professional context.

 To manage your time spent online, consider something like the 5 x 5 strategy:

 - Set a timer for 5 minutes.

 - Share 5 posts that add value.

 - Make 5 short but thoughtful comments.